silx-kit/pyFAI/doc/source/pyFAI.rst

 The method based on histograms works well on a single processor but runs into problems requiring so called "atomic operations" when run in parallel.
-Processing pixels in the input data order causes write access conflicts which become less efficient with the increase of number of computing units (need of atomic_operation)_.
+Processing pixels in the input data order causes write access conflicts which become less efficient with the increase of number of computing units (need of atomic_operation_).
 This is the main limit of the method exposed previously;
-especially on GPU where hundreds of threads are executed simultaneously.
+especially on GPU where thousands of threads are executed simultaneously.

 .. _atomic_operation: http://en.wikipedia.org/wiki/Atomic_operation